telerik/reporting-docs/knowledge-base/filter-data-based-on-aggregate-function-through-subreport.md

 ## Solution

 Let's use a [SubReport]({%slug telerikreporting/designing-reports/report-structure/subreport%}) in the [Report Group Header or Footer]({%slug telerikreporting/designing-reports/report-structure/how-to/how-to-add-remove-report-header---footer-sections%}) instead of a Table.
 We will bind its DataSource to its parent DataSource, which is the group data.
-The idea is to apply the filtering on the value of `Fields.Type` in the subreport and pass different DataSource with [Bindings]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/using-expressions/bindings%}) to the Tables that are going to represent each case.
+The idea is to apply the filtering by the value of `Fields.Type` in the subreport and pass different DataSources with [Bindings]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/using-expressions/bindings%}) to different Tables that are going to represent each case.

-We simulate the filtering with aggregate functions with a Binding for the inner [Data Items']({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) DataSources.
+We simulate the filtering with an aggregate function with a Binding for the inner [Data Items']({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) DataSources.

-Here are the steps for implementation
+Here are the sample steps for implementation:

-1. Add `SubReport` in the Report Group Header and use Bindings to set its DataSource to `ReportItem.DataObject`.
+1. Add a `SubReport` item in the Report Group Header and use Bindings to set its DataSource to `ReportItem.DataObject`.
-1. Create a new report and use it in the ReportSource of the main report.
+1. Create a new report definition and use it as a ReportSource of the main report SubReport.
 1. Add a new `Filter` to the subreport with [Filtering Rule]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/filtering-data/filter-rules%}) to display only particular Types.
 1. Set the subreport Report Header/Footer `CanShrink` to `True` to allow the section to shrink when some of its items are hidden.
 1. Add 3 (three) tables in the subreport Report Header/Footer - one for each case.
 For each table configure the following properties:

 	* Set `NoDataMessage` to a valid string or whitespace.
+This is needed in order for the `NoDataStyle` to be applied.
 	* Set `NoDataStyle` > `Visible` to `False`.
-	* Bind the `DataSource` of each table to the following Expressions:
+	* Bind the `DataSource` of each table to the corresponding Expression:

 		1. Case 1 `= If(CountDistinct(Fields.Name) >= 3, ReportItem.DataObject, Null)`
 		1. Case 2 `= If(CountDistinct(Fields.Name) = 2, ReportItem.DataObject, Null)`